Abadiania/Brazil Travel & Excursion Information

 This is a private nature park that includes one of the largest waterfalls in the State of Goiania, much larger than “Cocheiras Bonsucesso.”
 The park includes a lodge, facilities for camping, and a cafeteria.
 After paying a modest entrance fee and parking the car, one can walk along the riverbed toward the majestic waterfall.
 There are plenty of opportunities to bathe in the river along the way, including some swim holes.
 It’s an easy drive of about 35 miles from Abadiania.

 Obtaining your Visa to Brazil

 US and Canadian citizens need a visa for Brazil.
 It is mandatory to obtain the visa prior to the date of travel.
-Cost is approximately US$200.
-A tourist visa is usually valid for 10 years.
+Cost for the traditional 10-year tourist visa is approximately US$200.
 Maximum stay limitations are:

 --- any single stay must less than 90 days;